How Use ChatGPT to Write a Video Script

-Artificial intelligence is quickly becoming a powerful tool in the kit of any creator.
-From smart editing tools to whole cloth image creation, there's a lot that AI can do.
-One stage of the creation process that AI can streamline is the pre-production process: brainstorming, writing, and prepping.
+Artificial intelligence is quickly becoming a powerful tool in the kit of creators and brands.
+From smart editing tools to whole cloth video creation, there's a lot that AI can do.
+One stage of the creation process that AI can really streamline is the pre-production process: brainstorming, writing, and prepping.

-In this article, I'll show you how to use ChatGPT to write something like a video script to make your video production workflow faster and easier.
+In this article, I'll show you how to use ChatGPT to write a video script to make your video production workflow faster and easier.

 ChatGPT is the latest tool from OpenAI, the company behind DALL-E, the AI-powered art and image generator.